jiko/stopabadcure/_posts/2013-09-03-economic-development-or-handouts.md

 <img src="/img/giveaway.jpg" class="img-responsive" alt="Give Away">

-The Civic Council (an organization of the area's top business people) is attempting to sell its proposed half-cent sales tax for “translational” medical research on the expectation that the research will spur economic development.
+The **Civic Council of Greater Kansas City**, an organization of the area's top business people, is attempting to sell its proposed half-cent sales tax for “translational” medical research on the expectation that the research will spur economic development.

 That’s a smart ploy because, in this post-Great Recession period, everybody wants “economic development.”

-Yet,a key question is:
+But in this case, it's bogus.

 <em>How would doling out more than $35 million a year for existing, non-profit entities (Children's Mercy Hospital, UMKC and St.Luke's Health System) generate significant economic development?</em>